How The Zero Waste Movement Is Changing The Market Via Innovation And Inspiration

 We know shopping at major retailers can be challenging for those of us who live a waste free lifestyle.
 Their bulk sections aren’t always generous (if they exist at all), ethics in their sourcing policies and raw materials can often be lacking, and many of their products come wrapped in plastic.
 We have some encouraging news, though!

+Beside the fact that there are now a burgeoning selection of ethical online stores and zero waste stores.
 At least from a waste perspective, major retailers are starting to wake up and smell the garbage.
 They’re realizing that waste is expensive for everyone involved and sustainable products are in high demand.

 As one of the world’s largest retailers, their environmental footprint is complex.
 What Walmart does trickles down to their suppliers, farmers, and consumers.
 While they have a long way to go, it’s encouraging to see a corporate giant embrace zero waste concepts.